Admissions Policies and Procedures

 Applicants who wish to attend the University for one semester or on some limited basis may be approved to do so upon submitting an application accompanied by an explanation of their educational goals.
 The admissions office reserves the right to determine the proper category of admission and to determine what credentials may be required.

 An auditor may apply as a special student (see above).
-Classes that are audited at USC may not be retaken for credit towards a degree later.
+Classes that are audited at UofSC may not be retaken for credit towards a degree later.

 Certification of active duty military status is required.